abdallah-elsawy/Data-Engineering-Capstone-Project/README.md

 #### 4.2 Data Quality Checks
 we will find that here [data_quality](https://github.com/abdallah-elsawy/Data-Engineering-Capstone-Project/blob/main/Airflow/plugins/operators/data_quality.py)

+## <h3> Step 5: Complete Project Write Up  </h3><a id="s5"></a>
+### Tools and technologies for the project.

+     - Spark
+     - AWS S3
+     - Apache Airflow
+     - AWS Warehouse like Redshift

+### How often the data should be updated and why.

+     - Should be updated Monthly Should be updated Monthly because the data is formed monthly.

+### How we will deal with those differently under the following scenarios:
+#### The data was increased by 100x.
+      - Use partitioning  of the data or use AWS EMR
+#### The data populates a dashboard that must be updated on a daily basis by 7am every day.
+      - We should use Apache Airflow  to updated dashboard daily.
+#### The database needed to be accessed by 100+ people.
+      - Use partitioning to give the ability to all users to access the data quickly

 #### 4.3 Data dictionary

 - 1- I94 Immigration dataset: